 Childhood acute lymphoblastic leukaemia (ALL)

-Find out about acute lymphoblastic leukaemia, how it is diagnosed and treated, and resources and organisations that can help you cope.
+Find out about childhood acute lymphoblastic leukaemia, how it is diagnosed and treated, and resources and organisations that can help you cope.

 Getting diagnosed with acute lymphoblastic leukaemia (ALL)

-You usually see your GP or go to A&E if you have symptoms of ALL.
-Learn what to expect when seeing your GP, getting referred to a specialist, and tests for ALL.
+You usually see your GP or go to A&E if you have symptoms of acute lymphoblastic leukaemia.
+Learn what to expect when seeing your GP, getting referred to a specialist, and the tests you might have.

 Survival for acute lymphoblastic leukaemia (ALL)